anges-ai/mime-files-reader/README.md

 The server exposes a single tool:

 *   **Name:** `read_files`
-*   **Description:** Processes a list of local file paths with a question using a Generative AI model (like Gemini) capable of understanding various MIME types (images, PDFs, audio, etc.).
+*   **Description:** Processes a list of local file paths and YouTube URLs with a question using a Generative AI model (like Gemini) capable of understanding various MIME types (images, PDFs, audio, etc.) and YouTube video content.
 Returns the generated text response.
 *   **Arguments:**
     *   `question` (string, required): The question to ask the AI model about the provided files.
-    *   `files` (list of strings, required): A list of file paths. **Crucially, these paths must be accessible from the environment where the `mime-reader-mcp-server` process is running.**
+    *   `files` (list of strings, required): A list of file paths or YouTube URLs. **File paths must be accessible from the environment where the `mime-reader-mcp-server` process is running.** YouTube URLs support formats: youtube.com/watch, youtu.be, and youtube.com/embed.
     *   `output` (string, optional): A local path (relative to the server's working directory, or absolute) where the AI's response should be saved.
 If provided, the tool returns a confirmation message instead of the full response.
     *   `auto_cleanup` (boolean, optional, default: `true`): Whether to automatically delete files uploaded to the Google AI service backend after processing.